gnewton/jsonGoMeSHi/README.md

 * For each of noun: `descriptor`, `qualifier`, `supplemental`, `pharmacological`, behaviour is as follows:
   * `http://hostname:port/mesh/noun` - list all records for `noun`
   * `http://hostname:port/mesh/noun/ID` - list record ID for `noun`
-* Note that descriptor and supplemental record lists are quite large: there is a [bug to add paging](https://github.com/gnewton/jsonGoMeSHi/issues/1) to these API calls
+* Note that descriptor and supplemental record lists are quite large: there is a [bug to add paging](https://github.com/gnewton/jsongomesh/issues/1) to these API calls

 Example JSON
 ============

-Note all URLs are examples only: the base URL is settable in jsonGoMeSHi
+Note all URLs are examples only: the base URL is settable in jsongomesh

 * Base URL  http://hostname:port/mesh
 ```